 - case management policies and manuals related to the management of family law cases.

 The Court’s staff and judicial officers are informed of significant changes and events through the following:

-- CEO eMessages—email from the Chief Executive Officer to all staff
+- CEO eMessages – an email from the Chief Executive Officer to all staff

-- Chief Executive Instructions—the official mechanism by which the Chief Executive Officer communicates and directs the Court's compliance with the Financial Management and Accountability Act 1997
+- Chief Executive Instructions – the official mechanism for the Chief Executive Officer to communicate and direct the Court’s compliance with the Financial Management and Accountability Act 1997

-- Client service advices—from the Executive Director Client Services to all client service staff working in the family law registries
+- client service advices – from the Executive Director of Client Services to all client service staff working in the family law registries

-- The Court Exchange—the Court's internal staff newsletter, which is issued four times per year and includes columns from the Chief Federal Magistrate, the Acting Chief Executive Officer and Principal Registrar.
+- The Courts Exchange – the Court’s internal staff newsletter, which is issued four times per year and includes columns from the Chief Judge, the Acting Chief Executive Officer and the Principal Registrar.
 This is the primary vehicle for sharing information and celebrating the achievements and successes of court staff

-- Intranet messages—latest news available to staff on the Court's intranet
+- intranet messages – updated with the latest news available to staff on the Court’s intranet

 Risk management, fraud control and internal audit